 Working in top London Teaching Hospitals for many years I have had the opportunity to work in many specialist clinics dealing with all aspects of Gynaecology.
 As a result I have in depth knowledge in many areas including, endometriosis, fibroids, pelvic floor problems (prolapse and incontinence) as well as Menopause, Hormone replacement therapy (HRT) and period problems.
 Many of these issues can be resolved by careful history taking, listening, examination, proper counselling and conservative management.
 Where surgery is required I aim to perform this to the highest possible standard.
 Many Gynaecological operations may be performed using Laparoscopic surgery, where possible I perform simple and complex gynaecological surgery using Minimal Access Techniques in order to maximise surgical outcome and minimise hospital stay and patient morbidity.

-The more complex Laparoscopic (keyhole) surgery procedures I perform are for advanced endometriosis (excision), prolapse, fibroids and hysterectomy, but laparoscopic techniques can be used for simpler procedures.
+The more complex Laparoscopic (keyhole) surgery procedures I perform are for advanced, Stage IV, endometriosis (excision), rectovaginal endometriosis, prolapse, fibroids and hysterectomy, but laparoscopic techniques can be used for simpler procedures.
 The great advantages of this type of surgery are less pain, a shorter hospital stay, a quicker recovery and minimal scars.
 This combination is particularly important to women who are keen to get on with their lives and resume normal activity.
+All of my surgery is fertility sparing.

 In order to maintain standards, I perform around 200 major and 300 minor operations a year.
 I continue to practice part-time in the NHS and take part in a continuing medical education programme (CME) from the Royal College of Obstetricians and Gyneacologists (RCOG).
 I also lecture and teach surgical skills both in the UK and abroad and attend national and international meetings, to ensure that I am up to date in my opinions and practice.